 Total Carbohydrates 5 g

 Protein 2 g

 * Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.

 Dr Jockers Comments:

-Good fats such as coconut synergize with flavonoid anti-oxidants like epicatechin (ECGC – also in Green Tea) and the ellagic acid in raspberries.
-The curcuinoids and the cinnamaldehyde provide even stronger anti-inflammatory and glycemic control in the body.
+Good fats such as coconut synergize with flavonoid antioxidants like epicatechin (ECGC – also in Green Tea) and the ellagic acid in raspberries.
+The curcuminoids and the cinnamaldehyde provide even stronger anti-inflammatory and glycemic control in the body.
 Turmeric is considered the most powerful anti-inflammatory herb and cinnamon is great at improving blood sugar control.

 Anti-oxidants interact with the cell membrane and the intracellular components more effectively when they have a fatty acid carrier.
-The medium chain triglycerides provide a great carrier for these anti-oxidants to interact with the cellular components.
+The medium chain triglycerides (MCT) provide a great carrier for these antioxidants to interact with the cellular components.

 This tastes amazing eating it straight up or dipping berries or other fruit into.
 You could also spread it onto some paleo bread or grain-free pastry.
 You could also add coconut flakes to the top of this or nuts to make it into a crunchy crème.